QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Formally, if the number of operations required for a problem size :math:`N` is :math:`f(N)`, we  can write this as :math:`f(N) = O(g(N))` for some :math:`g(N)` - typically a polynomial.

-The interpretation is that there exists some constants :math:`M, N_0` such that
+The interpretation is that there exists some constants :math:`M` and :math:`N_0` such that

 .. math::